I wished a round score of men—in case of natives, buccaneers, or the

 I was half beside myself with glee; and if ever I despised a man, it was old Tom Redruth, who could do nothing but grumble and

 While I was still in this delightful dream, we came suddenly in front of a large inn and met Squire Trelawney, all dressed out like a sea-officer, in stout blue cloth, coming out of the door with a smile on his face and a

 capital imitation of a sailor's walk.

-like or suggestive of a sheep in docility or stupidity or meekness or timidity
+marked by docility or stupidity or meekness or timidity

 Another definition of "sheepish" is "showing a sense of shame"--this also fits the example sentence.
 While the "docile" definition is a more obvious description of the way Morgan obeys Silver's command to come forward, the "shameful" definition suggests that Morgan knew that the man he was drinking with was the same pirate who had fought with the captain.

 a card in the suit declared to rank above other suits